SayantikaFSU/LeetCodes/README.md

 # LeetCodes
-Practice Leet-Codes for different Technical Interviews.
-Using Python.
+Practice Leet-codes and study materials for different technical interviews.